 First, convert the tonnes to kg by multiplying by 1,000 to get 10,000 kg.
 Then use the buoyant force equation above to get B = 10,000 · 1024 · 9.80665 = 100,518,162.5 Newtons (N) or around 100.52 MegaNewtons (MN).

-The above examples are just educational ones, obviously.
-Our buoyancy calculator will automatically convert for you any units to the base SI units.
+Our buoyancy calculator will automatically convert for you any units to the base SI units (e.g. kilograms to pounds).
+All of the above buoyancy calculation examples are just educational ones, obviously.

 Density of water and other common liquids